zscaler/zscaler-sdk-python/docsrc/zs/guides/support.rst

 Contact
 -------

-For questions or requests that cannot be submitted via GitHub Issues, please contact ``devrel@zscaler.com`` with "Zscaler-SDK-GO" in the subject line.
+For questions or requests that cannot be submitted via GitHub Issues, please contact ``devrel@zscaler.com`` with "Zscaler-SDK-Python" in the subject line.
-We also provide a `private Slack channel <https://docs.google.com/forms/d/e/1FAIpQLSfkd3EMkLQdIWMNQ7QCr8TrH_xVSwSYcQshfBPDEZFOaF28qA/viewform?usp=sf_link>`_ where you can submit your questions to the SDK maintainers.
-Notice that this form will be reviewed and approved by Zscaler Technology Alliances team.